 Transfer Information to This Mac: select Don’t transfer any information now.

-Skip signing in with an Apple ID (we will do this later).
+Skip signing in with an Apple ID–select ‘Set Up Later’.

 Re-enter encrypted boot volume password (probably for the last time).